 To follow along with our boys bathroom renovation from the beginning, you can check that out here….

-I hope this post answers ALL your questions about how to move a cast iron bathtub upstairs!
+I hope this post answers ALL your questions about how to move a cast iron bathtub upstairs & inspires you to try moving a cast iron bathtub by yourself!

 by Tara Lehman